wtsi-hgi/docker-icat/4/4.1.8/README.md

 # iRODS 4.1.8 Server
 **Not for use in production!**

-This is an Docker image of a vanilla iRODS 4.1.8 server that works out of the box.
+This is a Docker image of a vanilla iRODS 4.1.8 server that works out of the box.

 ## Using the container
 ### Running